 Myth: Female Cats Should Be Allowed to Have One Litter Before They’re Spayed.

-Fact: Cats that are spayed before having any litters are less inclined to develop mammary tumours, which are particularly deadly in cats.
+Fact: Cats that are spayed before having any litters are less inclined to develop mammary tumors, which are particularly deadly in cats.
 Allowing one litter contributes to the overpopulation problem that leads to many cats being euthanized in shelters each year and provides no medical or psychological benefits for the cat.

 Myth: Cats Demand Attention When Their Owners are on the Phone Because They’re Jealous.